For Immediate Release

 About the Natural Bridge:

 The Natural Bridge is a portal to U.S. history.
-Easy to get to and hard to forget, it's just off I-81 in Virginia’s Shenandoah Valley.
+Easy to get to and hard to forget, it is just off Interstate 81 in Virginia’s Shenandoah Valley.
 Over five million years old, standing 215 feet at its highest reach, surveyed by George Washington and once owned by Thomas Jefferson, the Natural Bridge is in the esteemed list of being one of the most notable natural wonders of the New World.

-The Natural Bridge of Virginia sits in the southern end of the Shenandoah Valley, flanked by the Blue Ridge Mountains.
+The Natural Bridge of Virginia sits in the southern end of Rockbridge County, flanked by the Blue Ridge Mountains.
 Forged by nature millions of years ago, the solid limestone bridge stands 20 stories high with a span of 90 feet.

 Known as one of the world’s natural wonders, the beauty and spectacle of The Natural Bridge of Virginia has attracted visitors from around the globe since the time of Thomas Jefferson’s ownership and continues today to be a significant local, regional and national attraction.
 During colonial times and into the early Republic, the Natural Bridge was considered one of the most notable natural wonders of the New World.
 Today the bridge itself is designated as a National Historic Landmark as well as a Virginia Historic Landmark.